tonzu/hvac-catalog/README.md

 npm install
 npm run dev
 ```
-should be all you need to run the web app.
+should be all you need to run the web app, which should be located at http://localhost:5173/.
 If you want to run the script, you may have to install `selenium`, `webdriver-manager`, and `beautifulsoup` with `pip`.

 ## Usage and Features